 Every now and again you come across a crochet stitch that just blows you away a bit.
 For me, Jasmine stitch does exactly that!
-I have Finally got around to writing a tutorial for it so you can enjoy it just as much!

 But be warmed – this bad boy is a yarn vampire!!
 (It’s totally worth it in my book though!)

 So you can give it a try I’ve created a free, easy crochet jasmine stitch snood pattern, which I’ve called the Shifting Sands Snood (because it looks like a day at the beach!).

 This stitch looks super complex but it’s actually just a bunch of puff type stitches worked together.
 It would suit any crocheter who has a bit of experience and is up for trying out something fun and a bit different.